Otto Santa Ana

 Division of Social Sciences

-Dr. Santa Ana received his PhD in Developmental Psychology from New York University, a master’s degree in education from Harvard University, and a bachelor’s degree from New York University.
+Santa Ana received his PhD in Linguistics from the University of Pennsylvania, a master’s degree in Linguistics and a bachelor’s degree in Anthropology from the University of Arizona.